leomotors/cocoa-discord/README.md

 Yet another Discord Bot Utility npm package

-This package contains many utilities that made by me for me to make my bots
+This package contains many utilities that **made by me for me** to make my bots

-**WARNING**: Despite the version number is at *rc*, any breaking changes can still be made.
-~~Because this is my library~~

 ## 🛍️ Subpackages